beatrizsmerino/gulp-compiler/README.md

 ## 🧩 Content

-Is developed with [gulp](https://gulpjs.com/) 4.0.0 a task runner and javascript.
+Is developed with `Gulp` 4.0.0 a task runner and javascript.

 The `SASS` and `JS` compilation tasks pick up the files in the `src` folder and generate a new `dist` folder with the results.